timtk1/MALDI2Alz/README.md

 ## Installation

-This project requires [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage its environment and dependencies.
+This project uses [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage its environment and dependencies.
 Please ensure you have Conda installed before proceeding with the setup.

 ### Setting Up the Conda Environment

 1. **Clone the Repository**

-    First, clone this repository to your local machine using Git:
+    Clone this repository to your local machine with Git (or download):

     ```bash
     git clone https://github.com/timtk1/M2C2.git